Happy New Year from WordPress.com!

 We made beautiful, animated fireworks to celebrate your blogging!
 Unfortunately this browser lacks the capability.
 We made a slide show to fill in but we hope you will come back to this page with an HTML5 browser.
 In our tests, Safari or Chrome worked best.

-To kick off the new year, we’d like to share with you data on Death of a Million Trees’s activity in 2011.
+To kick off the new year, we’d like to share with you data on Conservation Sense and Nonsense’s activity in 2011.
 You may start scrolling!

 The concert hall at the Sydney Opera House holds 2,700 people.
 This blog was viewed about 14,000 times in 2011.
 If it were a concert at Sydney Opera House, it would take about 5 sold-out performances for that many people to see it.